ironboy/CoffeeMaker/README.txt

 INSTALL:

-1) Make sure you have a LAMP server with PHP > 5.3 (Might work on older I haven't tested).
+1) Make sure you have a LAMP server with Apache > 2.0, PHP > 5.2
+   and that Apache mod-rewrite is not disabled.

 2) Copy the coffeemaker folder to your public document root folder.

 3) If you do NOT have an .htaccess file in your public document root folder already then copy the .htaccess file here.

-   ELSE add the following 4 lines to the .htaccess file in your public document root folder RewriteEngine On
+   ELSE add the following 4 lines to the .htaccess file in your public document root
+	 folder:
+   RewriteEngine On
    RewriteRule (.*\.cof)/?$ /coffeemaker/coffeemaker.php?file=/$1
    RewriteRule coffeemaker/?$ /_-_-_-_-_-_-_-_
    RewriteRule coffeemaker/.*/.* /_-_-_-_-_-_-

-4) Set write permissions for the coffeemaker/cache folder so that PHP can write to it (777 is ok) (Preferably don't do this for the whole coffeemaker-folder...)
+4) Set write permissions for the coffeemaker/cache folder so that PHP can write to it - do a chmod 777 if you must (but preferably don't do this for the whole coffeemaker-folder...)

 -----------------